Be more. Do more.

 What is the enrolment situation in Westmead Catholic schools today?

 Catholic schools in Westmead are unable to meet growing demand, turning away more than 500 enrolment applicants every year for several years.
-A plan has been announced by the Diocese of Parramatta, Marist Trustees and supported by the Sisters of Mercy Parramatta, to provide more enrolment opportunities to meet the growing need from families seeking a Catholic education for their children locally.
+A plan has been announced by the Diocese of Parramatta, Marist Trustees and supported by the Sisters of Mercy Parramatta, to provide more enrolment opportunities to meet the growing need of families seeking a Catholic education for their children locally.
 These changes are part of the Westmead Catholic Community initiative, which also includes new Parish facilities.

 How will the changes impact enrolment opportunities and processes in Westmead Catholic schools?